Skip to main content

 Success

-We have 100% Mock rate and also 100% success rate!
+We have 100% Mock rate and also 100% accuracy!
 Our replay behaved exactly like our app did when we did our initial recording and we didn't have to use an actual Google Spanner instance where the data might have changed since our recording.

 Transforms are extremely powerful for parameterizing and modifying dynamic data.
 Lots of data that we use in our apps is static but there are always things like timestamps, session ids, environment tags, etc. that we need to control for in tests and Transforms help us do exactly that on the inbound and outbound side.